 As in recent cases, failure to comply may not be a business-wide issue.
 In the Morrisons company case, an employee deliberately leaked data.
 The company was liable, as it will be in GDPR cases, because it is the business’ responsibility to put plans in place, educate employees and supervise the safe handling of personal data.

 Human error, however innocent, is often the cause of breach.
 This is the number one area of data leaks.
 However, if employees and the company acted responsibly in setting up and following safeguard measures and in reporting breeches, the company and the careless employee will not be found non-compliant.

 Data breeches may be blamed on an individual and that employee but not the company fined.
 To date, GDPR is too young a document to speculate on how infractions will be dealt with.
-Suffice it to say that GDPR authorities have assured businesses that each case will be investigated individually.
+Suffice to say that GDPR authorities have assured businesses that each case will be investigated individually.